opsit-io/opsit-explang-docs/docs/explang-alg.md

 Conditional evaluation allows portion of code to be evaluated or not evaluated depending on a value of an expression (condition).
-In explang The conditional operator has form
+In Explang The conditional operator has form

 ```julia
 If x < y